dodwmd/dodwmd.github.io/_posts/2015-06-04-soe-improvements.markdown

 Site speed is becoming an important factor for ranking high in Google search results and enriching the user experience.

-Resources: Check out GoogleTM's developer tutorials for tips on how to to make your website run faster.
+Resources: Check out Google's developer tutorials for tips on how to to make your website run faster.

 Monitor your server and receive SMS alerts when your website is down with a web monitoring service.